-One of our most exciting live projects, this full house renovation and refurbishment once again challenges what is possible with an old property and some imagination.
-Sitting right in the core of the Whitehall Park Conservation Area on the border of Highgate in North London, this project reinvents a very beautiful but unloved property into a series of new living and working spaces.
+One of our most exciting projects, this full house renovation and refurbishment challenges what is possible with modern inventions in an old property.
+Located in the heart of the Whitehall Park Conservation Area on the border of Highgate in North London, this project reinvents a very beautiful but unloved property into a series of new living and working spaces.
 A large part of the planning conundrum was the brief requirement to have a home workspace on the outrigger as well as a roof terrace.
-Although a difficult sell to the planning department at Islington Council, Lineworks was successful with their application, with planning granted in April of this year.
+We devised a facade strategy that looked at clearly identifying the new and old elements, using an accoya timber gird and pergola system to articulate the facade.

 At ground floor level the existing set of walls and lower stair is removed, opening up the space for new stair that flies through the space.